Wolfgang Michels: Percewood's Onagram

 Michels founded the psychedelic rock band Percewood's Onagram in 1969 and served as singer, guitarist and composer.
 In the early 1970s, the band became the first German independent band releasing four albums on their own label (Onagram Records) with lyrics and music all provided by Michels.
 After the band's split in 1974, Michels returned to London to pursue a solo career where he appeared at the Marquee Club among other venues.

 California years

 In 1975, he moved to San Francisco, California, where he subsequently recorded two solo albums in collaboration with Neil Young and producer/engineer John Nowland as the first German musician.
 For the album "Full Moon California Sunset", Michels was awarded the "Deutscher Schallplattenpreis", the predecessor of the Echo Music Prize, in 1978.

 German years

 From 1981 until 1985, Michels released three solo albums in German, written and produced in collaboration with renowned German singer/composer Rio Reiser.
 This period was followed by 1990 hit "Dancing on the Edge of Life" released under the pseudonym "Percewood".
 The song became a chart hit Michels presented on German television shows.
 In the 1990s, all Michels and Percewood's Onagram albums were rereleased by Warner Brothers in Germany.

-1993, Michels was invited by Joan Baez to perform as her support act in the "Philharmonie" concert hall in Munich, Germany.
+In 1993, Michels was invited by Joan Baez to perform as her support act in the "Philharmonie" concert hall in Munich, Germany.